daniel-ilett/blog/_posts/2019-04-12-tut1-1-smo-greyscale.md

 float lum = tex.r * 0.3 + tex.g * 0.59 + tex.b * 0.11;
 ~~~

 We can tie this formula into the image effect skeleton we developed in the Shader Primer.
+If you downloaded the project source code, you'll find a template for this shader in `Shaders/Greyscale.shader`.
 If we use this function inside the fragment shader, then we can convert our input image into greyscale:

 ~~~glsl
 float4 frag(v2f_img i) : COLOR